top of page

 Amazing Spider-Man 2 Xbox One

 Two handed web-swinging returns and it makes a big difference.
 The added depth keeps traversal engaging.
 The Cletus Kasady serial killer plot was interesting.
-The costumes have unique stats and level up and theres even a Spider-Carnage one.
+The costumes have unique stats and level up and they even included the elusive Spider-Carnage.

 Release: May 12, 2014